 Every day, there are hundreds of thousands of flights around the world – which requires one cabin crew to render working hours for about 8-10 hours a day, and sometimes would increase if there are particular circumstances that happened.

-Because of the demanding schedule, most cabin crew finds it hard to balance their work and other personal responsibilities such as spending quality time with their loved ones or managing their business.
+Because of the demanding schedule and roster, most cabin crew find it hard to balance their work and other personal responsibilities such as spending quality time with their loved ones or managing their business.
 Sometimes, a flight attendant would be too tired and exhausted to attend to certain events that they end up staying indoors instead of going to an appointment.

 Missing out an Appointment

-- Keep track of your appointments through a calendar
+6. Keep track of appointments through a calendar